 Maximising use of outdoor spaces

-Evidence suggests that outdoor environments can limit transmission, as well as more easily allowing for appropriate physical distancing between children, and staff should consider how they can safely maximise the use of their outdoor space.
+Evidence suggests that outdoor environments can limit transmission, as well as more easily allowing for appropriate physical distancing between staff and between groups of children.
+Staff should consider how they can safely maximise the use of their outdoor space.

-Given that the risks of transmission are much lower outdoors, ELC provision should maximise opportunities for outdoor play and activities.
-Outdoor nurseries and childcare settings by their nature will already maximise time spent outdoors by children.
+Given that the risks of transmission are much lower outdoors, ELC provision should maximise opportunities for outdoor play and experiences.
+Outdoor nurseries and childcare settings by their nature will already maximise time spent outdoors by children and staff.

 If outdoor equipment is being used, settings should ensure that multiple groups of children do not use it simultaneously, as well as considering appropriate cleaning between groups of children using it.
-For outdoor sandpits or mud kitchens staff should clean equipment children use in these activities between use by groups of children.
+Staff should clean outdoor sandpit and mud kitchen equipment between use by different groups of children.

 Staff should take the necessary precautions to protect children from the elements and this should include suitable clothing, head coverings and sunscreen.
+As already highlighted in the section on cleaning practices, children should not share outdoor clothes or footwear.
 Advice on sun safety is available from the NHS.